datcuandrei/i3wm-mac-syskeys/README.md

-# i3wm-mac-syskeys v0.0.1
+# i3wm-xfkeys
-*proudly written using GNU nano

-<b>Note that this only works with Macs running i3wm,but can be adapted to also work with other window managers.</b>
+<b>Note that this only works with computers running i3wm,but can be adapted to also work with other window managers.</b>

 ## How to install :